OM3R-Nazir/rvv/README.md

   - **Floating-Point Loads/Stores:**
     `flh`, `flw`, `flf` (for loading) and `fsh`, `fsw`, `fsd` (for storing)
     These methods handle operations on the floating-point register file (`_FRF`).

+### Code Structure
+Code consists of main class BaseRVV that contains most of the common functions that are to be exposed to users, and those which are used internally by other class.
+To Cater for the sheer amount of instructions/functions, they have been divided into subclasses inside function dir.
+They have been classified according to [Intrinsics Viewer](https://dzaima.github.io/intrinsics-viewer/#0q1YqVbJSKsosTtYtU9JRSlSyilYqU4rVUUoGsoBUJlDWEASUagE).
+Each subclass extends from base class and adds respective type of functions.
+The RVV class exposed to users, is extended from these subclasses.
+Each intruction (except from memory instructions), starts with one of the `_init_ops()` base class function and ends with `_post_op()` base class function.
+This allows for future changes that are universal to all functions easir (like adding tail and mask agnostic feature).

 ## Contributing